 Catalytic Activity of Single Nanoparticles

 Metal nanoparticles are important catalysts in a variety of industrial applications.
 However, their catalytic properties are not fully understood, as they are highly dependent on the details of particle structure, including shape, size, composition, and crystallinity.
 Using a method analogous to that described for single molecule enzyme activities, we can explore the individual catalytic activities of a heterogeneous ensemble of nanoparticles.
-The system chosen for this study is the oxidation of Amplex Red by hydrogen peroxide to form the fluorescent product resorufin, catalyzed by gold nanoparticles.
-The catalytic activities of the individual nanoparticles, as well as the detailed kinetics of the reactions, are being measured and statistically analyzed.
+The catalytic activities of hundreds of individual nanoparticles, as well as the detailed kinetics of the reactions, can be measured and statistically analyzed.
 These catalytic properties will be correlated with the optical and structural properties of the nanoparticles, via optical spectroscopy and scanning electron microscopy, respectively.